kibo-money/kibo/README.md

 This project is in a very early stage.
 The web app will have bugs, the API might break and the data can definitely to be false or slightly false.

+## Donations

+The project is a lot of work and being worked on full-time.
+It doesn't have any ads and solely relies on donations.
+If you find this project useful, any sat would really help make it even better and would be really appreciated.

+You can donate on the project's [Geyser Fund](https://geyser.fund/project/satonomics/).

 ## Instances

 Web App: